-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)

 When transfers of total paid losses, paid expenses, and administrative expenses exceed total premiums transferred to the members within an RSP, a net cash outflow is charged to the members and the amount paid is accounted for as "Funds provided by members."
 This represents a partial settlement (cash items only) of net operating income.